ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 is asserted by digitally signing a Claim using the key.
 Hence, Claims are added to the ACS under the authority of a cryptographic key.

 Each Claim is encoded as an ECT.
-The `environment-map`, the `mkey`, and the key within `measurement-values-map` encode the name of the Claim.
+The `environment-map`, the `measurement-map` key, and the key within `measurement-values-map` encode the name of the Claim.
 The value matching that key within `measurement-values-map` is the actual state of the Claim.